pharmpy/pharmpy/docs/using_r.rst

     set_estimation_step(model, method, interaction = TRUE, options = NULL, idx = 0)

-Note that normal R data structures such as vectors, lists and data frames are still indexed the same way as usual:
+Similarly, you need to use 0-indexing when accessing the first element of Pharmpy objects such as random variables:

 .. code-block:: r

-    etas <- model$random_variables
+    rvs <- model$random_variables
-    etas[1] # access first element
+    rvs[0] # access first element